Esri/knowledge-pbf/README.md

 As a result, there are a number of nuances and contracts that a client must consider when working directly with KGS REST end points.
 They are outlined below.

 ---
+## Compiling protobuf files

+We have provided a powershell script `build.ps1` that will generate the encoding / decoding classes for the following languages:
+ - C++
+ - C++ DLL Export
+ - C#
+ - Python
+ - Java

+This script has only been tested against Windows 10 platform.
+It requires the existence of a `protoc.exe` compiler in the `bin` directoy of this repository.
+There are further instructions on how and where to acquire the compiler in the `README.md` of the `bin` directory.

+To compile encoding / decoding classes in JavaScript, we have provided a `jsbuild.ps1` script under the `KnowledgeGraph` directory.
+Please invloke `jsbuild.ps1` from the root directory of the repository.
+This script will generate a bundled classes in `EsriKnowledgeGraph.js` & `EsriKnowledgeGraph.min.js`

+---
 ## How to execute a query request

 The Knowledge Graph Service query REST end point is located under the graph resource: